Ace-Who/vim-Align/README.md

                " matched.
 ```

-User will be prompted to input the pattern and the match count(s) in the line.
+The user will be prompted to input the pattern and the match count(s) in the
+line.
+If the pattern is left as blank, use the character under cursor.
+If the
+match count is left as blank, use 1.

 In Normal mode, if `[count]` is given and greater than 1, it operates on
 `[count]` lines from the current line.
 Otherwise, it operates on the lines
 matched in succession from the current line by the pattern with the first
 match count specified by the user.
 In Visual modes, it operates on selected lines.

+## ToDo

+Align every match when the match count is given as '\*' or 'g'.

+Right Aligh the matched str.